****All Participants Must Be Full Vaccinated Against The Covid Virus***** Please contact us with any questions or concerns.

 ***Terms and conditions may change without notice!***

 Gift Certificates are available in any amount.
 Certificates can be purchased for a specific workshop or a dollar amount that can be applied to any of our workshops.
-Certificates can be transfered to another workshop with 6 weeks advance notice.
+Certificates can be transferred to another workshop with 6 weeks’ advance notice.
 Gift Certificates are good for 18 months from date of purchase.
-Gift Certificates values do not exceed the orginal price paid.
+Gift Certificates values do not exceed the original price paid.